hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 assert int(qcount["k2"]) == 3
 ```

-First off we want to run `count` on both the PyKX table and the pandas DataFrame and since the result of our `count` function is a Q dictionary, we can use `.py()` to convert it to a Python one and then perform the actual assertions after that.
+First off we want to run `count` on both the PyKX table and the pandas DataFrame and since the result of our `count` function is a q dictionary, we can use `.py()` to convert it to a Python one and then perform the actual assertions after that.

 After this set of assertions, we should test our `count` function with different parameters: